 Sampson, H. (2014) International seafarers and transnationalism in the twenty-first century, ISBN 978-0-7190-9553-5, Paperback (see Awards).

 Sampson, H. (2013) International Seafarers and transnationalism in the twenty-first century, Manchester University Press (MUP), ISBN 978-0-7190-8868-1, Hardback (see Awards).

 Belcher, P., Lane A.D., Sampson H., Thomas, M., Veiga, J., Zhao, M. (2003) Women Seafarers: Global Employment Policies and Practices, Geneva: ILO, ISBN 92-2-113491-1.

 Back to top

 Alderton, T., Bloor, M., Kahveci, E., Lane, T., Sampson, H., Thomas, M., Winchester, N., Wu, B., Zhao, M. (2004) The global seafarer: living and working conditions in a globalized industry, 224 pp, ILO, Geneva, ISBN 92-2-112713-3.

-James, P., Walters, D., Sampson, H. and Wadsworth, E. (forthcoming) 'Regulating the employment dynamics of domestic supply chains', the Journal of Industrial Relations (Special Issue).
+James, P., Walters, D., Sampson, H., Wadsworth, E. (forthcoming) 'Regulating the employment dynamics of domestic supply chains', Journal of Industrial Relations (Special Issue).

 Bloor, M., Sampson, H., Gekara, V. (2014) 'Global governance of training standards in an outsourced labor force: the training double bind in seafarer license and certification assessments', Regulation & Governance, 8, 455-471.